AlexTech01/Authy-iOS-MiTM/README.md

 The script will prompt you for your backup password, which does not show in the terminal for privacy reasons.
 After entering your password and hitting Enter, you should have a decrypted_tokens.json file, which contains the decrypted authenticator seeds from your Authy account.
 Please note that this JSON file is not in a standard format that you can import to other authenticator apps, however some people have made scripts to convert the decrypted_tokens.json file into a format recognizable by other authenticator apps.
 I'll leave a link to some of these below.

-## UPDATE: How to Use the 2FA Converter Script
+## UPDATE: How to Use the Enhanced 2FA Converter Script

 > Hi everyone!
-I added a simple Python script to help you convert your 2FA data into QR codes.
+I've updated the Python script to be even more versatile.
+Now you can choose your target authenticator app and generate QR codes in a dedicated folder.
 Here's how to use it:

 **What you need:**